iOS17/Palera1n-Jailbreak/README.md

 ### Purpose and benefits of using the tool.

 Palera1n is a jailbreak tool for devices with A8-A11(iPhone X) chips running iOS 15.0 and above.
-It's important to understand the purposes and benefits as well as the potential risks before deciding to jailbreak your device.
+It's important to understand the purposes, benefits, and potential risks before deciding to jailbreak your device.

 **Purposes:**